Tab-e-n/blue-runner/update_notes.md

  - You can now edit the order of portals.
  - Fixed playtested levels not reloading when you die or press reset.
  - Playtested levels no longer save as seperate levels.
- - Upon exiting a level when you are platesting it, you will also exit SR. You won't need to go through the SR menu to get back to the editor.
+ - Upon exiting a level when you are playtesting it, you will also exit SR. You won't need to go through the SR menu to get back to the editor.
  - The "Is official" tag has been altered.
 Now when a level has the "Is official" tag:
 	 - If the level's author matches the level groups author, the level won't have the "Creator:" line, similary to how WaterWay doesn't have it.
 	 - If the level's author is different to the level groups author, it will show a thank you message.